 Puerto Rico did not report negative tests for the week ended Sept.
 20, and Texas revised its method for reporting total tests, which artificially inflated their positivity rate.
 Both Puerto Rico and Texas have been removed from this week’s testing table.

 Cumulative deaths in Michigan fell by one on Aug.
 9 as the state continued its data review to remove fatalities recorded in error.

 Virginia reported a large backlog of positive infections on Aug.
 7, resulting in an abnormal spike in cases.

 On July 30, Minnesota began reporting the total number of people tested instead of total specimens tested.
 This changed the state total by more than 173,000 tests for July 31.

 A spike observed in deaths in New Jersey and nationally in late June is due to New Jersey including over 1,800 probable deaths from earlier this year.

-New York data does not include probable deaths from New York City; A spike observed in Wyoming in late April is due to the inclusion of probable cases.
+Wyoming’s spike in late April is due to the inclusion of probable cases.